yqbear/dirlisting/README.md

   Create a directory listing given an input FILE.

 Options:
   --version    Show the version and exit.
   --sort       Sort the directory entries.
+  --dirsfirst  List directories before files.
   --help       Show this message and exit.
 ```

 ### File format